armohamm/angular2-company-website-template/README.md

 # Angular 2 Company Website Template

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html)

-This repository holds Company Website Template for fast implementation of generic company website.
+This repository holds **Company Website Template** for fast implementation of generic company website.
 It is written with Angular 2 with TypeScript, HTML(5), CSS3 with Sass and later on some database stuff will be included.
 Most likely MongoDB.
 More backend stuff will be added too.